SEX CRIME PREVENTION ACT

 The Act further amends the Family Education Rights and Privacy Act of 1974 to clarify that nothing in that Act can prohibit an educational institution from disclosing information provided to the institution concerning registered sex offenders.

-Illinois state law also further amends registration regulations, stating: Effective January 1, 2012, a sex offender who is employed a tor attending an institution of higher education must register in person with the public safety or security director of the institution of higher education.
+Illinois state law also further amends registration regulations, stating: Effective January 1, 2012, a sex offender who is employed or attending an institution of higher education must register in person with the public safety or security director of the institution of higher education.